 This short film examines the history, design and function of Penal Crosses in Ireland.
-The Crosses date from the time of the Penal Laws in Ireland when Roman Catholics were forbidden to practise their religion, own property or gain positions of power.
+The crosses date from the time of the Penal Laws in Ireland when Roman Catholics were forbidden to practise their religion, own property or gain positions of power.
 Penal Crosses were a portable, easily concealed, relic of worship for Catholics whose religion was under great threat.
-The film, made in 1962, explores this history of the crosses and suggests interpretations of the images carved upon them.
+The film, made in 1962, explores the history of the crosses and suggests interpretations for the images carved on them.
 It includes an interview with Penal Cross expert A.T.
 Lucas, then Director of the National Museum of Ireland.

 To see more of The Radharc Collection, click here